1990

 on image to see enlarged view

 KODAK STILL VIDEO CAMERA - 1990.
 Shown publicly at Photokina in 1990, it may have been a ruse to confuse competition as to Kodak's digital status.
 The digital DCS-100 below was shown privately at the same Photokina.
 The SV camera shown above was a Nikon F3 with a still video back.
-The system utilized a Wichester power supply carried by a shoulder strap.
+The system utilized a Winchester power supply carried by a shoulder strap.
 Kodak stated that they intended to market the camera in 1991 at an MSRP of $25,000.
-Photo on the right shows a 1.3MP CCD attached to the Nikon F3 back.
+Photo on the left shows a 1.3MP CCD attached to the Nikon F3 back.
 The camera created quite a public stir, especially among photo journalists who were supposed to be the intended market (Popular Photography referred to it as a "bombshell").
+We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED

 Popular Photography, January 1991, page 56.